 Recommended time of stay : 2 days (More if you do a trek)

-Continuing our route.
+Continuing our itinerary.
 Movil Tours has a night-bus, departing at 10:20 pm from Huaraz for a journey of 7 hours.
 I recommend a seat on the first floor, which can be extended to 160 °, which allows you to get some sleep.

 Trujillo is a beautiful city, with a bustling center, museums and casonas to visit.
 Take a guided full day-tour.
 So you can discover almost everything the surroundings have to offer: Chan Chan, the Sun and the Moon Temples.
 If you like archaeology, also try the archaeological site of El Brujo, 60 km outside of Trujillo.
 For a more relaxing stay, you can spend the night in the village of Huanchaco.
 You might see fishermen at sea in the early morning.